tx-agent-kit

 The runtime/ folder (layer wiring and composition) and ui/ folder (presentation-facing helpers) are optional.

 The repositories/ and services/ folders are forbidden.
-Concrete persistence lives in packages/db, and use-case orchestration belongs in application/.
+Concrete persistence lives in packages/infra/db, and use-case orchestration belongs in application/.

 Current Domains